amizar1/ISQA3420/UseCases.md

 **Primary Actor:** Corporate Developer

-**Goal in Context:** The Corporate developer is able to determine the license and vulnerability result from the provided software package
+**Goal in Context:** The Corporate developer is able to determine the license and vulnerability result from the provided software package.

 **Stakeholders:**
 - Corporate Developer: To provide the relevant software package result